mmistakes/minimal-mistakes/_posts/2023-07-19-multiplicative-smoothing.md

 ## Stability Properties
 In this section we formalize the aforementioned notion of stability.
 Importantly, we show how a relaxed variant of stability is easily provable if the model is Lipschitz smooth to the masking of features.
 However, many existing and popular models do not have useful Lipschitz guarantees by construction.
-We therefore propose a smoothing method, Multiplicative Smoothing (MuS), that is can yield strong Lipschitz guarantees on _any_ classifier model.
+We therefore present a smoothing method, Multiplicative Smoothing (MuS), that is can yield strong Lipschitz guarantees on _any_ classifier model.
 To begin, we define stability as follows.

 <!--